akrasuski1/halb-cpu/dtl2.md

 too comfortable relying on such behavior, so I'll stick with the resistor for now.
 (The no-resistor version had to be tinkered with when put in a ring oscillator configuration, for example).

 I've soldered a 3 inverter ring clock, and it was terrible, frequency around 200kHz.
-In the hindsight, this circuit has the same problem as the original one, in that it suffers from Miller capacitance.
+A single inverter also has delay of around 1us (at input toggling from positive to ground).
-Why this works fine in LTSpice though, I don't know.
+Why is there a difference between LTSpice and real circuit?

 ## Data tables